Lulu (Lou Reed and Metallica album): Reception

 Lulu received polarized reviews from critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, Lulu received an average score of 45, based on 31 reviews.
 Staff reviewer Joseph Viney of Sputnikmusic rated it one and a half out of five and commented: "The fallout from this could have dire consequences.
 A lot of people, already placing Metallica at the best seat in the house at the Last Chance Saloon have now called last orders.
 It's genuinely difficult to guess what their next move will be.
 As for Reed, his legacy, whatever that means in his case, is cemented and this will have no real effect on him."

-Pitchfork critic Stuart Berman assigned the album a rare 1.0 rating, writing "for all the hilarity that ought to ensue here, Lulu is a frustratingly noble failure.
+Pitchfork critic Stuart Berman assigned the album a 1.0 rating, writing: "for all the hilarity that ought to ensue here, Lulu is a frustratingly noble failure.
 Audacious to the extreme, but exhaustingly tedious as a result, its few interesting ideas are stretched out beyond the point of utility and pounded into submission."
 Essayist and pop culture writer Chuck Klosterman, in his review for the website Grantland, wrote, "If the Red Hot Chili Peppers acoustically covered the 12 worst Primus songs for Starbucks, it would still be (slightly) better than this."
-Reviewer Julian Marszalek of The Quietus gave it a very negative review, commenting that "the effect is that of Lou Reed ranting over some Metallica demos that were never intended for human consumption."
-Marszalek summarized the review by suggesting that time spent listening to Lulu could have been better spent watching grass grow, "or perhaps wanking into a sock."
-Furthermore, longtime reviewer Don Kaye, who had previously defended Metallica's much-maligned 2003 album St. Anger, wrote on Blabbermouth.net that "Lulu is a catastrophic failure on almost every level, a project that could quite possibly do irreparable harm to Metallica's career."
+Julian Marszalek of The Quietus described the album as "Lou Reed ranting over some Metallica demos that were never intended for human consumption," suggesting that time spent listening to Lulu could have been better spent watching grass grow "or perhaps wanking into a sock."
+Don Kaye, who had previously defended Metallica's much-maligned 2003 album St. Anger, wrote on Blabbermouth.net that "Lulu is a catastrophic failure on almost every level, a project that could quite possibly do irreparable harm to Metallica's career."

-The German edition of Metal Hammer gave it four out of seven stars.
-The reaction of the reviewer, Metallica biographer Joel McIver, was mixed.
-According to McIver, Lou Reed and Metallica had created an "avant-garde theatrical" soundtrack that is "not easy to listen to" and recommendable for Lou Reed fans.
-However Metallica fans "will mostly ignore Lulu—and listen to Master of Puppets".